P A P E R N O O K

 Arts Therapy in practice.

-Our trained practitioners at Papernook have Masters degrees and share the MIECAT values of emergence, lived experiencing, multimodality and relationality.
-This means that we remain open-minded and curious to what shows up for a person in therapy, particularly through the use of different materials and creative arts making processes.
-We will often incorporate various objects, tools, resources, sound, music, movement and other forms of expression in
+Our experienced practitioners at Papernook hold Masters degrees and share values of emergence, lived experiencing, multimodality and relationality (MIECAT).
+This means we remain open-minded and curious to what shows up for each person in therapy, particularly through the use of tactile materials, arts making and creative processes.
+We often incorporate various objects, tools, resources, sound, music, movement and other forms of expression in responding or exploring with to support embodied awareness and insight

 Arts Therapy is experiential, embodied and uses all of the verbal and non-verbal cues to build a more informed picture and sense of awareness about our situations and relationships.
 It gives us the knowing and emotional intel we need in order to choose differently, adapt behaviours, make sense of the world and our ourselves, and ultimately live more aligned to our values.